Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 ### Node-red UI

 Aside from transporting data from our MQTT broker to our database we are also able to visualize said data inside Node-red.
-[This tutorial](https://flows.nodered.org/node/node-red-dashboard) shows all you need to know about Node-red dashboard.
+We will be using Node-red dashboard, [this tutorial](https://flows.nodered.org/node/node-red-dashboard) shows all you need to know about Node-red dashboard.

 #### *Example*